staycation-colorado-springs

 Other Lodging Options

 It’s not cheap, but if you can get a discount on a room at the Garden of the Gods Club, I would jump at the chance!
-They recently did a Groupon deal and we were able to stay there for $75 a night.
+They’ve done Groupon deals and we were able to stay there for $75 a night.
 The views are incredible and the staff was great.

 :: More Great Discounts In Colorado Springs ::

-• Many restaurants and other businesses in Colorado Springs offer military discounts.
-Be sure to ask before checking out, or check out our list of military discounts in Colorado Springs!
+- Many restaurants and other businesses in Colorado Springs offer military discounts.
+Be sure to ask at the register, or check out our list of military discounts in Colorado Springs!

 This is just the tip of the iceberg on budget-friendly ways to enjoy Colorado Springs on a budget!
 I’d love to hear your suggestions on your favorite things to do in Colorado Springs – join in the comments!